Working with you –

 Accord update on coronavirus (COVID-19)

-As the Covid-19 coronavirus continues to impact people, their families and communities across the world it is clearly an anxious time for everyone.
+As Covid-19 continues to impact people, their families and communities across the world it is clearly an anxious time for everyone.

 To ensure you can continue to support your clients, we wanted to update you on the measures we are taking to ensure we can offer the best possible service in these unique circumstances.

-- If you’re purchasing a new property the maximum loan-to-value (LTV) can only be 75% or less
+- If your client is purchasing a new property the maximum loan-to-value (LTV) is 85%

-- If you’re re-mortgaging your property the maximum LTV can only be 85% or less
+- If you’re re-mortgaging your property the maximum LTV is 85% or less

 Contacting us FAQs